riscv-europe/summit-website/site.src/pages/index.md

 <img src="media/banners/banner-start.png" style="width: 100%">

-On 5-9th June, in Barcelona, RISC-V Summit Europe brings together developers, architects, technical decision makers, and policy makers from across the European RISC-V ecosystem.
-Attendees from academia, research, SMEs, industry, and open-source communities will gather to exchange knowledge, ideas, technologies, and research shaping the future of the RISC-V computing.
+The RISC-V Summit Europe will be the premier event that connects the European movers and shakers - from industry, government, research, academia and ecosystem support - that are building the future of innovation on RISC-V.

+RISC-V, the open standard instruction set architecture (ISA), is enabling a range of new applications and research that will define the future of computing in Europe.
+The region has been central to RISC-V’s success, with one-third of RISC-V’s global community based in Europe.

 <table class="week">
 <thead>